Get Canadian Health Card

 - Have your photo taken.

 - bring with you 2 pieces of identification, one of which must be a primary ID.
-Go here to see a list of identification acceptable to ICBC driver licensing offices.
+List of identification acceptable to ICBC driver licensing offices.
 Scroll down to where it says Accepted ID and click on the drop-down menus:

 - Your BC Services Card will provide you with a unique identifier, which is called a Personal Health Number which remains the same for your lifetime, regardless of your status.
 It is this Personal Health Number (along with your BC Services Card) that you will need to enroll in the province’s Medical Services Plan (MSP).